MSc Specialist Community Public Health Nursing (Health Visiting)

 Prospective candidates will be interviewed by the course team, which in most cases would include a member of the NHS trust that provides student placements for 50% of the course duration and a service user.

-Applications for the April 2018 intake are currently open until the closing date of 30th September 2017.
-Interviews will take place during Oct/Nov/Dec 2017.
+Applications for the April 2023 intake will be accepted until the closing date of 31st October 2022.
+Interviews will take place during /Nov/Dec 2022

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.